 - Detect interesting relationships and patterns

-Although event stream processing originally found its first uses in the finance industry through the stock market, it can now be found in virtually every industry where stream data is generated, whether it be from people, sensors, or machines.
-As IoT continues to expand our technologies, we will also continue to see dramatic increases in the real-world applications of stream processing.
+Event stream processing can be found in virtually every industry where stream data is generated, whether it be from people, sensors, or machines.
+As IoT continues to expand its technologies, it will continue to see dramatic increases in the real-world applications of stream processing.

 - Fraud detection